How to Sell Stock Photos Online | Introduction

 - how to prepare your photos for uploading;

-- what you should pay particular attention to (picture size, quality, sharpness, noise and all these little details, that can stop you from selling your pictures);
+- what you should pay particular attention to (picture size, quality, sharpness, noise and any other important factors);

 What to do now?